 Between 2018 and 2019 an archaeological aerial investigation of the area between Haldon Ridge and the Dart Valley was undertaken by a project team of staff from AC archaeology.
 A second area, between Plymouth and the Avon Valley, was investigated by the same team immediately afterwards, completing in 2020.
 Both projects were funded by Historic England and hosted by Devon County Council within the Historic Environment Team.

 Read more about similar aerial investigation and mapping projects in Devon (formerly called ‘National Mapping Programme’ or ‘NMP’).

 This 290 square kilometre area contains a high proportion of buried archaeological sites which are visible as cropmarks, as well as good survival of nationally significant earthworks.
-The historic environment here is under pressure from potential impacts as diverse as initiatives to reduce diffuse water pollution, to housing and commercial development.

 The project examined almost 5000 thousand aerial photographs loaned from the Historic England Archive, as well as collections held by Devon County Council and modern digital datasets of vertical aerial photographs.
 Use of airborne laser scanning imagery allowed otherwise hard-to-detect earthworks and structures to be mapped and recorded.